Here in the Admiral Group plc, we will always treat your personal data with respect and design our products and services with your privacy in mind.

 - Our own records.

 - Credit Reference Agency (CRA) records.
-When we search these records CRAs will place a search footprint on your credit file that may be seen by other lenders.
+When CRAs receive a search from us they will place a search footprint on your credit file that may be seen by other lenders.
 They supply us with both public (including the electoral register), and shared credit and fraud prevention information

 - Fraud Prevention Agency (FPA) Records

 We make searches about you at credit reference agencies who will supply us with information, including the Electoral Register and credit information.
 The agencies will record details of the search whether or not your application proceeds.
 The searches will not be seen or used by lenders to assess your ability to obtain credit.
 We may use scoring methods to assess this application and to verify your identity.